 A user will automatically be assigned as the course admin of any new courses that they create on your site, but if you'd like to give somebody access to edit an existing course, here's how:

-From the Settings tab of the course builder, select Admins & Payees.
-Then, under Course Administrators, select your chosen course admin from the dropdown list.
+From the Settings tab of the course builder, select Admins, Revenue Partners, & Affiliates.
+Then, under Add Course Admins, select your chosen course admin from the dropdown list.

-Click Add and save your changes.
-That user will now see the course as an option under My Courses on their admin dashboard.
+Click Add and that user will now see the course as an option under My Courses on their admin dashboard.

 Site Admins will have to approve any edits made to their course by a Course Admin prior to publishing or whenever in the "unpublished" or draft state.
 When a course is in published mode (either for the first time or has been unpublished/published again), the approval step will be bypassed.